NTIA/scos-tekrsa/README.md

 - `scos_tekrsa/configs`: This folder contains the YAML files with the parameters used to initialize the Tektronix RSA supported actions and sample calibration files.
 - `scos_tekrsa/discover`: This includes the code to read YAML files and make actions available to scos-sensor.
 - `scos_tekrsa/hardware`: This includes the Tektronix RSA implementation of the signal analyzer interface.
-It also includes supporting calibration and test code.
+It also includes supporting test code.

 ## Running in scos-sensor